nonjeets/nonjeets.github.io/index.md

 * We pay the DEX Listing.
 * We transfer the DEV wallet to the Developer 4 hours after DEX launch.

-All these safe guards ensure that even if the DEV leaves the project it can continue with a CTO
+All these safeguards ensure that even if the DEV leaves the project it can continue with a CTO

 # Now that you are here, we are getting our project coin SAFE going.